carpentries-incubator/swc_github_flow/for_novice_contributors.md

 Note: The GitHub webpage interface works well for making relatively small edits, like adding a link, fixing typos, or adding several lines of explanation.
 For more larger edits, the command line interface is recommended.

 ##### Contents
 -   Working from the GitHub webpage (graphical interface)
-  -    Working from the
+-   Working from the terminal (command line interface)

 ##### Glossary of terms
 -   TODO